appsmithorg/appsmith-docs/website/docs/reference/widgets/button/README.md

 <dd>

 When this button property is turned on, the button can be used to reset all fields present in the form's area to their default state.
-This is useful for clearing inputs after the form is submitted; when both **Disabled invalid forms** and **Reset form on success** are turned on, submitting the form automatically resets the input fields so they can be used again.
+This is useful for clearing inputs after the form is submitted.

 </dd>